DamFizz/pythonproject/README.md

 2. Launch ComfyUI by running `python main.py`

+Alternatif if u got the (OMP: Error #15:)

+You can try to run: cmd /c "set KMP_DUPLICATE_LIB_OK=TRUE && python main.py"

 (Option 2) Alternatively, Intel GPUs supported by Intel Extension for PyTorch (IPEX) can leverage IPEX for improved performance.